 In North Yemen Lieutenant-Colonel Ali Abdullah Saleh has been elected President and Commander-in-Chief of the armed forces.

-In North Yemen Lieutenant-Colonel Ali Abdullah Saleh has been elected President and Commander-in-Chief of the armed forces.
+Background: In North Yemen Lieutenant-Colonel Ali Abdullah Saleh has been elected President and Commander-in-Chief of the armed forces.
 He succeeds assassinated President Ahmed Al-Ghasmi.
 The late President was killed by a parcel-bomb which was delivered to his office on the 24th of June.
 North Yemen has accused South Yemen of being responsible for the assassination, and the already strained relations between the two countries have reached an all-time low.
 This is the second assassination of a North Yemeni President in a year.
 In October 1977 Ibrahim Al-Hamdi was murdered by unknown assassins.